julliepx/easyshopperfront/README.md

 - Enhance success and error message handling for better user feedback
 - Replace product page URIs with slugs instead of IDs
 - Refine frontend validations, including adding input masks and improving text formatting
-- Implement additional frontend tests to ensure reliability
+- Implement frontend tests to ensure reliability
 - Explore the development of more reusable components